 Where the vehicle is equipped with a dDeployable Pedestrian pedestrian Protection protection Systemsystem (DPPS ), as defined in this Regulation, these test provisions can, due to the complexity of testing those systems, only represent spot checks.
 [Nevertheless, it is the due care of the car manufacturer that any active devices of passive pedestrian safety continue to meet the required safety level (in particular, reasonable protection (as provided by passive systems (non-DPPS), outside the test procedure parameters (at speeds below and beyond the sensing velocity range, limitation of total response time TRT, detection of the hardest to detect pedestrian HTD, reasonable actual protection level, reasonable sensing width), in order to act as intended in the event of a collision with a pedestrian.]

+5. HEAD TEST AREA

+~

+6. DETECTION AREA

+~

 At the 18 January 2022 drafting meeting, Japan accepted the definition of “detection area,” but asked for discussion in preamble, regarding the pedestrian kinematics of contact with bonnet.

+7. PROTECTION AT HIGHER SPEED, BONNET DEFLECTION DUE TO BODY LOADING

+~

+8. PROTECTION AT SPEED BELOW LOWER THRESHOLD

+~ however, the HIC criteria within the specified head test areas must be met.

+9. TRT MEASUREMENT

+~

+10. HEADFORM TEST CONDITIONS

+~

 2. PEDESTRIAN KINEMATICS